helmturner/zod-tsdoc/README.md

 ### Build tools
 - [Codecov](https://codecov.io/) - Integration to upload your coverage report to codecov
-- [Travis](https://travis-ci.org/) - Sample travis file with all the necessary build steps
+- [Release Please](https://github.com/googleapis/release-please) - All the setup to use Release Please.
+Bump versions, update CHANGELOG.md, and publish your command line utility to npm by using conventional commits
-- [SemanticRelease](https://github.com/semantic-release/semantic-release) - All the setup to use semantic release.
-Publish your command line utility to npm by using conventional commits
+- [Github Actions CI/CD](https://resources.github.com/devops/ci-cd/) - Setup to test, lint, and typecheck your code, on each PR and push to master.
+Also includes the setup to publish your package to npm on a merge to master (using Release Please)

 ## Folder structure